b00rg/WaltonProgramming/README.md

-### Sample Code and powerpoint slides for Trinity Walton Club programming classes.
+### Sample code and powerpoint slides for Trinity Walton Club programming classes.

 Download the slides by clicking on the powerpoint name:
 <img width="719" alt="Screenshot 2024-04-25 at 13 13 09" src="https://github.com/b00rg/WaltonProgramming/assets/66336643/b6e02180-3776-4d67-8a83-daa3255e232b">